African Coffee Guide: Varieties and Brands You Should Know

 As with the rest of the region, production comes primarily from small farms at high elevation.
 They all produce Arabica coffee of the Bourbon varietal.
 Most of the beans from Rwanda are wet-processed at communal washing stations. some of which have become world-famous for their quality products.

-Rwandan coffee is known for having a silky texture and a rich body that is often described as buttery.
+Rwandan coffee is popular for having a silky texture and a rich body that is often described as buttery.

 The flavors are varied, including juicy berries, florals, lemon or orange citrus, white chocolate, nuts, caramel, and spices.
 The bright acidity of the best Rwandan coffees leads them to be favorably compared with high-end Kenya AA coffee.